Valley turkey hunters gobbling up a storm!

 When travelling in bear country this spring, be sure to keep your wits about you.
 When portaging, up north, during the trout season we always carry a can of bear spray and although I’ve never used it, it is always there at the ready!
 Statistics show there are a dozen or so bear attack attacks in North America each year, some of which don’t end well.
 Bear spray can be purchased at local hunting and fishing stores and, keep in mind, that there may be some paperwork to fill-out.
 Bear spray provides a bit of extra insurance when travelling or camping in bear country.

-36 thoughts on “Valley turkey hunters gobbling up a storm!”
+36 Replies to “Valley turkey hunters gobbling up a storm!”

 1. Saw some nice strutting in the field opposite Capital Dodge.